-When the 'T' flag is turned on in the configuration option by the root, the information slowly percolates through the DODAG as the DIO gets propagated.
+When the "T" flag is turned on in the configuration option by the root, the information slowly percolates through the DODAG as the DIO gets propagated.
 Some nodes will see the flag and start sourcing packets in the compressed form while other nodes in the same instance are still not aware of it.
-Conversely, in non-storing mode, the root will start using RFC 8138 with a SRH-6LoRH that routes all the way to the last router or to the leaf, depending on its support.
+Conversely, in non-storing mode, the root will start using RFC 8138 with a SRH-6LoRH that routes all the way to the last router or possibly to the leaf, if the leaf supports RFC 8138.